grumat/glossy-msp430/Hardware/BlackPill-BMP/README.md

 ![BlackPill-LogicAna-fs8.png](images/BlackPill-LogicAna-fs8.png)

+> This connection is provided at the 3.3V realm, before the voltage
+> translation occurs.

 # The JTAG Connector

 This is the connector used to connect the MSP430 board and follows the standard TI JTAG layout with additional pins for a serial VCP connection like proposed by Elprotronic.

 Pins **TDO**, **TDI**, **TMS**, **TCK**, **RST** and **TEST** follows the